 Since the early days of the Exploratorium, we’ve reached out to people who are unable to visit the museum—or who want to revisit it—in a variety of ways.
 Among the many ways we do this is by offering engaging, informative publications.
-Below are three of our most recent books.
-Below that, in the tabbed areas, are some of the publications we’ve produced, grouped by audience.
+Below are some of our most recent books.

 The Art of Tinkering is a celebration of a whole new way to learn by thinking with your hands, working with readily available materials, getting your hands dirty, and, yes, sometimes failing and bouncing back from getting stuck.
 The Art of Tinkering offers a fascinating portrait of today’s maker scene, as well as beginner activities for you to try on your own.
 Make circuits out of playdough, film a time-lapse movie, fuse plastics into beautiful fabric, and much, much more.

 Exploralab is a book that takes curious kid scientists, ages 8–12, through 24 hours’ worth of household investigations, experiments, and discoveries.

 Fifty of the world's most creative people share their stories, their inspirations, and their unique takes on science and education, all inspired by the Exploratorium.
 Join them in a wonderfully playful, insightful, and sometimes incredibly moving journey to see how you, too, can harness your powers of observation, inquiry, and engagement to be the change you want to see in the worldregardless of who you are or what you do.